davidpham5/blogging-is-back-baby/src/content/amplify/2025-06-22-AI-is-theft-of-the-mind.md

 And there's the rub.
 Let's say the co-pilot tools do actually increase productivity.
 It isn't like workers see shorter hours or bigger paychecks.
 Folks like Mr. Bezos get richer with a smaller workforce doing more.
 What do we as workers get in return?
 Lesser benefits and 2% raise and another year maybe of employment.

+We might trading something more than our time and efficiency.
+Our minds might get weaker as we rely on these AI tools to do the heavy lifting of thinking.